bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 modifications, and the method you plan to use to upgrade Bugzilla.

 #.
 You can directly edit the templates found in :file:`template/en/default`.
-   This is probably the best way for minor changes, because when you upgrade Bugzilla, either the source code management system or the :file:`patch` tool will merge your changes into the new version for you.

-   On the downside, if the merge fails then Bugzilla will not work properly until you have fixed the problem and re-integrated your code.

 #.
 You can copy the templates to be modified into a mirrored directory
    structure under :file:`template/en/custom`.
 Templates in this